 sudo apt autoremove

-Remove xtradeb PPA (If Installed)
+Remove the xtradeb PPA (If Added)

 sudo add-apt-repository --remove ppa:xtradeb/apps -y